DylanParenzee/learn_journ/README.md

 - Prop immutablility
 - Other types of props

 Practicing with adding properties to return with the code, Props make our code more configurable and customizable, it also means we can re-use code by utilizing specific props.
+I have also started practicing specific javascript problems using Code Wars, just to keep some practice up.